vg-json-data/sm-json-data/logicalRequirements.md

 ```

 #### heatFrames object
 A `heatFrames` object represents the need for Samus to spend time (measured in frames) in a heated room.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage for heated rooms is 1 damage every 4 frames, negated by Varia or Gravity Suit.
+The effect of Gravity suit on heat damage may be modified by randomizers.
+A `heatFrames` object implicitly includes a requirement `{"or": ["h_heatProof", "canHeatRun"]}`.

 __Example:__
 ```json